-- Active Directory: A general-purpose network directory service.
+Active Directory: A-The Windows implementation of a general-purpose network directory service.
 Active Directory also refers to the Windows implementation of a directory service.
+Which uses LDAP as its primary access protocol.
 Active Directory stores information about a variety of objects in the network.
-Importantly, userUser accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
+User such as user accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
+[MS-KILE].
 Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
 [MS-ADTS] describes both forms.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS. - Active Directory Domain Services (AD DS): A directory service (DS) implemented by a domain controller (DC).
+For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS), which are both described in [MS-ADOD]: Active Directory Protocols Overview.

+Active Directory Domain Services (AD DS): A directory service (DS) implemented by a domain controller (DC).
 The DS provides a data store for objects that is distributed across multiple DCs.
 The DCs interoperate as peers to ensure that a local change to an object replicates correctly across DCs.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2 and [MS-ADTS].
-For information about product versions, see [MS-ADTS] section 1.
-See also Active Directory. - Administratively Authorized Server: A DHCP server that has been explicitly authorized by an administrator. - ADsPath: An LDAP string representation of distinguished names. - canonical IDNA: A domain name string is said to be encoded in canonical IDNA form when the Unicode string is first encoded in canonical form as described in [RFC1035] section 3 and then the resulting string is converted using IDNA. - Classless Static Route: A DHCP option that provides a subnet mask for each entry so that the subnet mask can be other than what would be determined by using the algorithm specified in Internet Protocol STD 5 [RFC791]and Internet Standard Subnetting Procedure STD 5 [RFC950]. - client: A computer on which the remote procedure call (RPC) client is executing. - code page: An ordered set of characters of a specific script in which a numerical index (code-point value) is associated with each character.
+For more information, see [MS AUTHSOD] section 1.1.1.5.2 and [MS ADTS].
+For information about product versions, see [MS ADTS] section 1.
+See also Active Directory.
+AD DS is a deployment of Active Directory [MS-ADTS].

+Administratively Authorized Server: A DHCP server that has been explicitly authorized by an administrator.

+ADsPath: An LDAP string representation of distinguished names.

+canonical IDNA: A domain name string is said to be encoded in canonical IDNA form when the Unicode string is first encoded in canonical form as described in [RFC1035] section 3 and then the resulting string is converted using IDNA.

+Classless Static Route: A DHCP option that provides a subnet mask for each entry so that the subnet mask can be other than what would be determined by using the algorithm specified in Internet Protocol STD 5 [RFC791] and Internet Standard Subnetting Procedure STD 5 [RFC950].

+client: A computer on which the remote procedure call (RPC) client is executing.

+code page: An ordered set of characters of a specific script in which a numerical index (code-point value) is associated with each character.
 Code pages are a means of providing support for character sets and keyboard layouts used in different countries.
-Devices such as the display and keyboard can be configured to use a specific code page and to switch from one code page (such as the United States) to another (such as Portugal) at the user's request. - DHCP client: The remote procedure call (RPC) clients that use the Dynamic Host Configuration Protocol Server Management Protocol (DHCPM) to configure, manage, and monitor the Dynamic Host Configuration Protocol (DHCP) server. - DHCPv4: A Dynamic Host Configuration Protocol (DHCP) client that runs over the Internet Protocol version 4 (IPv4).
+Devices such as the display and keyboard can be configured to use a specific code page and to switch from one code page (such as the United States) to another (such as Portugal) at the user's request.

+DHCP client: The remote procedure call (RPC) clients that use the Dynamic Host Configuration Protocol Server Management Protocol (DHCPM) to configure, manage, and monitor the Dynamic Host Configuration Protocol (DHCP) server.